Frame a Hypothesis

 because of (REASON)

-When you are searching for a solution and you can not participate the usage, you use generic validations such as increase/decrease.
+When you are searching for a solution and you can not predict the usage, you use generic validations such as increase / decrease.

-In case your product is already on the market and you can already make more granular predictions, then you can use percentages to be able to track success in more details:
+In case your product is already on the market and you can already make more granular predictions, then you can use percentages to track success in more details:

 we believe SENDING AN EMAIL AT 7 PM